yuxuan150/car-family/doc/stage2.md

         · Attributes: CompanyID (PK), Created date, Company Name

 # Relationships:
-    · Users to CarModels: Many-to-Many (A user can search multiple cars, and a car could be searched by multiple users) · Users to Location: Many-to-One (A user can only have one location, but a location could contain multiple users) · CarModels to Location: Many-to-One (A car can only have one location, but a location could contain multiple cars) · CarModels to Recall: Many-to-One (Same model of car may recall at the same time with same reason ) · CarModels to Company: Many-to-One (A car could only belong to one company, but a company could have different model of car )
+    · CarModels to User: Many-to-One (A user can buy multiple cars, but a car could be bought by one user) · Users to Location: Many-to-One (A user can only have one location, but a location could contain multiple users) · CarModels to Location: Many-to-One (A car can only have one location, but a location could contain multiple cars) · CarModels to Recall: Many-to-One (Same model of car may recall at the same time with same reason ) · CarModels to Company: Many-to-One (A car could only belong to one company, but a company could have different model of car )
+    · Company to Location: ONe-to-One (A company can only have one headquarters which located in a city, and it is unique)

 # Steps to Create the UML: